tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 1. List of issuers which shares constitute the largest ten investments in the fund portfolio their percentages as it is in the first day of the quarter.
 2. The percentage of total fees and charges of the concerned quarter to the average of the net assets value of the fund.
 3. The amount and percentage of profits distributed in the quarter in question if any.
-4. The fund’s manager investments amount and percentage to the net assets value as it is at Chapter the end of the concerned quarter.
+4. The fund’s manager investments amount and percentage to the net assets value as it is at the end of the concerned quarter.
 5. The amount and percentage of the concerned quarter’s dealing expenses to the public fund’s average net assets value.
 6. Standards and indicators to measures the risks.
 7. Fund’s performance standards and indicators.
 (Article 71 of Investment Funds Regulations).